 MAKING AN APPLICATION

-We are looking to bring together a programme cohort of approximately 20 people who have the capacity to lead significant change, and whose organisation is ready to evolve.
+Each year we are looking to bring together a programme cohort of approximately 20 people who have the capacity to lead significant change, and whose organisation is ready to evolve.
 You should aspire to be innovative and entrepreneurial, and have a strong desire to have an impact on your organisation and the broader cultural sector.

 Recruitment is via a competitive process, with a panel of faculty members carefully considering applications based on what they can contribute to the programme, as sharing knowledge and expertise, and providing peer consultancy and support are core to the programmes' success.